HCL-TECH-SOFTWARE/commerce-react-barcode-scanner-asset/README.md

 **Prerequisites:** HCL Commerce V9.1.x / HCL Commerce React Storefront SDK

-**It Provide the capability to search HCL Commerce Catalog using barcode recognition on React Stores.**
+**It provides the capability to search HCL Commerce Catalog using barcode recognition on React Stores.**

 We have used following components to achieve the Barcode scanner